dmx-systems/dmx-platform/README.md

 1. Start DeepaMehta (if not running)

 2. Open Felix Web Console:
    <http://localhost:8080/system/console/>

+   Login with "admin" / "admin".
    You see a list of bundles.

 3. Update all 'DeepaMehta 3' bundles by clicking their 'Update' button.

 4. Re-open DeepaMehta (resp. click webbrowser's 'Reload' button):
    <http://localhost:8080/de.deepamehta.3-client/index.html>